 About INWED

-International Women in Engineering Day, brought to you by Women’s Engineering Society (WES) will celebrate its 10th year in 2023 and we’ll once again be promoting the amazing work that women engineers across the globe are doing.
-This year’s theme is #MakeSafetySeen.
+International Women in Engineering Day, brought to you by Women’s Engineering Society (WES) will celebrate its 12th year in 2025 and we’ll once again be promoting the amazing work that women engineers across the globe are doing.
+This year’s theme is #TogetherWeEngineer.
 INWED gives women engineers around the world a profile when they are still hugely under-represented, with 2021 figures indicating that in the UK only 16.5% of engineers are women.
 As the only platform of its kind, it plays a vital role in encouraging more young women and girls to take up engineering careers.

 Background